Your Gift Matters

 Since its opening in 1921, the Phillips has included music programs as an integral part of its cultural offerings.
 The Sunday Concerts, established in 1941, are among Washington's premier chamber music programs.
 The Phillips offers an exciting evening concert series, Leading European Composers.
 Jazz performances enliven Phillips after 5 on the first Thursday of the month.

-We invite your participation in two initiatives to build support for music programs:
+We invite your participation in three initiatives to support music programs:

 MUSIC ENDOWMENT FUND